Do you want to know more about basic SEO for architects in 2020 and beyond?

 This information known as (NAP) helps your search rankings if your information is consistent across multiple sites and your Google Business listing etc.

-Here’s a list with 30 citation business directories for architects (BrighLocal.com):
+Here’s a list with 30 citation sites for architects and interior designers (BrightLocal.com):

 Local SEO is about NAP consistency – any inconsistency will rank you down!